-This easy stuffed pepper soup recipe is seriously one of the best we’ve ever made and it instantly became a new family favorite!
-With all the classic ingredients of stuffed pepper, this unstuffed pepper soup recipe is so simple and can be made as a crockpot stuffed pepper soup, in a pressure cooker or on the stovetop.
+This easy crock pot stuffed pepper soup recipe is seriously one of the best we've ever made and it instantly became a new family favorite!
+With all the classic ingredients of stuffed pepper, this crockpot stuffed green pepper soup recipe is so simple and can be made as a crockpot stuffed pepper soup or in a pressure cooker.

-With the traditional ingredients of ground beef, rice (or cauliflower rice), bell peppers, seasoning, cheese, and tomatoes, we doubled this recipe and made it TWO WAYS…. the classic way with rice AND as a low carb keto stuffed pepper soup version.
-Skip the dairy and Worcestershire sauce, and this is a paleo pepper soup recipe too.
+With the traditional ingredients of ground beef, rice (or cauliflower rice), bell peppers, seasoning, cheese, and tomatoes, we doubled this recipe and made it TWO WAYS.... the classic way with rice AND as a low carb keto crock pot stuffed pepper soup version.

 Our family has a variety of health, diet, and allergy concerns so I often double meals and test variations.
 I honestly can't say one option (slow cooker vs stovetop or with rice vs cauliflower rice) was better than the other.

 If you love stuffed peppers as we do then you'll also love our Philly cheesesteak peppers, tuna stuffed peppers, and our keto stuffed peppers with cauliflower rice instead of white rice.

 Stuffed Pepper Soup (Crock Pot)

 This past summer we had an insane amount of green and red peppers growing in our garden.
 And since we were also recent empty-nesters, we had a tough time getting through the green peppers as fast as they were growing!

 This began our love affair with stuffed peppers!
 They make the perfect "bowl" for so many of your favorite dishes, whether it be for our super popular keto stuffed peppers, taco stuffed peppers, fajita stuffed peppers, or basically anything you can think of.